jgillula/jgillula.github.io/_posts/2022-07-04-updating-uncleared-home-assistant-android-notifications-with-appdaemon.markdown

 To accomplish this I wrote an [AppDaemon](https://appdaemon.readthedocs.io/) script which will send notifications and listen for the [`mobile_app_notification_cleared`](https://companion.home-assistant.io/docs/notifications/notification-cleared) event to know when a notification has been cleared.

-Unfortunately the [`mobile_app_notification_cleared`](https://companion.home-assistant.io/docs/notifications/notification-cleared) event doesn't contain useful information about what device cleared the notification--it contains a `DEVICE_ID` which is a hexadecimal string, but I can't find any way to easily map that `DEVICE_ID` back to the actual string representing the target (i.e. the `<your_device_id>` in the [`notify.mobile_app_<your_device_id_here>`](https://companion.home-assistant.io/docs/notifications/notifications-basic) service call).
+Unfortunately the [`mobile_app_notification_cleared`](https://companion.home-assistant.io/docs/notifications/notification-cleared) event doesn't contain useful information about what device cleared the notification--it contains a `DEVICE_ID` which is a hexadecimal string, but I can't find any way to easily map that `DEVICE_ID` back to the actual string representing the target (i.e. the `<your_device_id_here>` in the [`notify.mobile_app_<your_device_id_here>`](https://companion.home-assistant.io/docs/notifications/notifications-basic) service call).

-However, when a notification is cleared the event does contain all the data of the notofication--including its tag.
+However, when a notification is cleared the event does contain all the data of the notification--including its tag.
 Thus, by sending each notification with a unique tag that contains both the name of the AppDaemon app *and* the name of the specific target, we can distinguish between devices when we get the [`mobile_app_notification_cleared`](https://companion.home-assistant.io/docs/notifications/notification-cleared) event.

 # High level overview